awsdocs/amazon-workmail-administration-guide/doc_source/data-protection.md

 ![\[Encrypting your Amazon WorkMail mailboxes\]](http://docs.aws.amazon.com/workmail/latest/adminguide/images/service-workmail.png)

-#### A CMK for the organization<a name="workmail-cmk"></a>
+#### Setting a CMK for the organization<a name="workmail-cmk"></a>

 When you create an Amazon WorkMail organization, you have the option to select an AWS KMS customer master key \(CMK\) for the organization\.
 This CMK protects all mailbox keys in that organization\.

-You can either select the default AWS managed CMK for Amazon WorkMail, or select an existing customer managed CMK that you own and manage\.
+You can select the default AWS managed CMK for Amazon WorkMail, or you can select an existing customer managed CMK that you own and manage\.
 For more information, see [customer master keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide*\.
-You can select the same CMK or a different CMK for each of your organizations, but you cannot change the CMK once you have selected it\.
+You can select the same CMK or a different CMK for each of your organizations, but you cannot change the CMK once you select it\.

 **Important**
 Amazon WorkMail supports only symmetric CMKs\.
-You cannot use an asymmetric CMK to encrypt data in Amazon WorkMail\.
+You cannot use an asymmetric CMK\.
 For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*\.

 To find the CMK for your organization, use the AWS CloudTrail log entry that records calls to AWS KMS\.

 #### A unique encryption key for each mailbox<a name="workmail-mailbox-kms-key"></a>

-When you create a new mailbox, Amazon WorkMail generates a unique 256\-bit [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) \(AES\) symmetric encryption key for the mailbox, known as its *mailbox key*, outside of AWS KMS\.
+When you create a mailbox, Amazon WorkMail generates a unique 256\-bit [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) \(AES\) symmetric encryption key for the mailbox, known as its *mailbox key*, outside of AWS KMS\.
 Amazon WorkMail uses the mailbox key to protect the encryption keys for each message in the mailbox\.

 To protect the mailbox key, Amazon WorkMail calls AWS KMS to encrypt the mailbox key under the CMK for the organization\.
 Then it stores the encrypted mailbox key in the mailbox metadata\.

 **Note**
 Amazon WorkMail uses a symmetric mailbox encryption key to protect message keys\.
 Previously, Amazon WorkMail protected each mailbox with an asymmetric key pair\.
 It used the public key to encrypt each message key and the private key to decrypt it\.
 The private mailbox key was protected by the CMK for the organization\.
-Existing mailboxes might still use an asymmetric mailbox key pair\.
+Older mailboxes may use an asymmetric mailbox key pair\.
 This change does not affect the security of the mailbox or its messages\.

-#### A unique encryption key for each message<a name="workmail-message-kms-key"></a>
+#### Encrypting each message<a name="workmail-message-kms-key"></a>

-When a message is added to the mailbox, Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the message outside of AWS KMS\.
+When a user adds a message to a mailbox, Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the message outside of AWS KMS\.
 It uses this *message key* to encrypt the message\.
 Amazon WorkMail encrypts the message key under the mailbox key and stores the encrypted message key with the message\.
 Then, it encrypts the mailbox key under the CMK for the organization\.

 #### Creating a new mailbox<a name="workmail-kms-create-mailbox"></a>

-When Amazon WorkMail creates a new mailbox, it uses the following process to prepare the mailbox to hold encrypted messages\.
+When Amazon WorkMail creates a mailbox, it uses the following process to prepare the mailbox to hold encrypted messages\.
 + Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the mailbox outside of AWS KMS\.
 + Amazon WorkMail calls the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation\.
 It passes in the mailbox key and the identifier of the customer master key \(CMK\) for the organization\.
 AWS KMS returns a ciphertext of the mailbox key encrypted under the CMK\.
 + Amazon WorkMail stores the encrypted mailbox key with the mailbox metadata\.